 The major winter leagues (Dominican Republic, Cuba, Venezuela, Mexico and Puerto Rico) completed their seasons, though often with breaks and changes due to COVID.
-Also, some smaller ones (Colombia, Nicaragua) played through, while Panama joined Brazil is sitting the year out.
+Also, some smaller ones (Colombia, Nicaragua) played through, while Panama joined Brazil in sitting the year out.

-The month began for some positive news, as the number of cases in the U.S. had finally stabilized and was even beginning to show a downward trend.
+The month began with some positive news, as the number of cases in the U.S. had finally stabilized and was even beginning to show a downward trend.
 On the immunization front, early results indicated that while they were not prevalent enough to have a major impact on the spread of the disease, the mortality rate among vaccinated populations was significantly down.
 Still, on February 22nd, the country reached a grim milestone with 500,000 recorded deaths from the disease, the largest number in the world.

 On February 1st, the Players Association formally rejected a proposal from MLB to delay the start of both spring training and the regular season by one month, which would have led to a shortened season of 154 games.
 As a result, both were still scheduled to start as originally planned, with the beginning of spring training only two weeks away.
 On February 8th, the two sides agreed on a new set of health and safety protocols for spring training and the upcoming season.
 Among the features retained from 2020 were seven-inning doubleheaders and the use of the extra-innings tie-breaker - but not the universal designated hitter.
 The deal also confirmed the opening of spring training on February 17th and the date of Opening Day on April 1st.
 Baseball also adopted contact-tracing technology as used successfully in the NBA.